- Current students

 Gain the essential knowledge and skills required to be a competent supervisor of personnel for a specific trade or for construction projects.
-If you are a licensed building practitioner
+If you're a licensed building practitioner or hold a trade qualification at Level 3 or above, this programme is the next step in your career pathway towards supervising people or teams.

 You will learn how to: